mozilla/webmaker-android/README.md

 ```

 #### Android

-While the majority of `webmaker-android` is built using Web technologies, it runs within a native Android wrapper which comprises this codebase.
+This repository is home to the native Android wrapper for the Webmaker app. `webmaker-android` is a hybrid mobile application that is primarily web-based (HTML/CSS/JS) but uses this wrapper to communicate with the native Android SDK.
 To make changes or to test the app, we recommend you use [Android Studio](http://developer.android.com/sdk/index.html).

 - Compile the webview code with `npm run build`.
 - Install and configure [Android Studio](http://developer.android.com/sdk)